maddenbrewster/CompBioLabsAndHomework/Independent Project /BREWSTER_IndProjStep1.md

 The original study that produced the data for this project is titled: ![_Effects of extracellular microvesicles from spinal cord-injured adults on endothelial cell function_](https://portlandpress.com/clinsci/article/134/7/777/222483/Effects-of-circulating-extracellular-microvesicles).

-Spinal cord-injured (SCI) adults are at a greater risk for the development of CVD, but the mechanisms for this are not well understood.
-Some studies have shown that the functional phenotype of MVs is altered  based on their origin and have been implicated in the progression of CVD.
-It is possible that MVs from adults wirth SCI contribute to their increased cardiovascular risk.
+Spinal cord-injured (SCI) adults are at a greater risk for the development of CVD, but the mechanisms for this are not well understood.(3, 4, 13) Some studies have shown that the functional phenotype of MVs is altered based on their origin and have been implicated in the progression of CVD.(11, 14) It is possible that MVs from adults with SCI contribute to their increased cardiovascular risk.
 Accordingly, the aim of this study was to determine, _in vitro_, the effects of MVs from SCI adults on endothelial cell inflammation, oxidative stress, nitric oxide (NO) production and tissue-type plasminogen activator (t-PA) expression.

 ### Brief description of methodology that produced the data

-Whole venous blood was collected from SCI and healthy adults and subsequentlly centirfuged to isolate plasma.
-A portion of the plasma was taken to measure circulating markers of inflammation and oxidative stress by enzymne linked immunoassay (ELISA).
-The remaining plasma was then ultracentrifuged amnd resuspended in cell culture media to isolate MVs.
-Human umbilical vein endothelial cells (HUVECs) were cultured and serially passaged to the 3rd passage where experimentatin occured.
-HUVECs were treated with MVs isolated from the SCI or healthy adults at equal cncentrations for 24 hours.
+Whole venous blood was collected from SCI and healthy adults and subsequently centrifuged to isolate plasma.
+A portion of the plasma was taken to measure circulating markers of inflammation and oxidative stress by enzyme linked immunoassay (ELISA).
+The remaining plasma was then ultracentrifuged and resuspended in cell culture media to isolate MVs.
+Human umbilical vein endothelial cells (HUVECs) were cultured and serially passaged to the 3rd passage where experimentation occurred.
+HUVECs were treated with MVs isolated from the SCI or healthy adults at equal concentrations for 24 hours.
 Thereafter, supernatant was collected to analyze the cellular release of IL-6, IL-8, TNF-alpha, and t-PA via ELISA.
-Adiditonally, supernatant was used to assess NO production using a commercially available total NO and Nitrate/Nitrite Parameter Assay.
-Intracellular protein was isolated using RIPA buffer and sonicaiton and total protein concentration was determined using the Bio-Rad DC protein assay.
-Therafter, specific intracellular protein markers (NF-kB p65, pNF-kB p65, p-eNOS Ser1177, p-eNOS Ser633, p-eNOS Thr495, SOD1, catalase, and t-PA) were measured using capillary electrophoresis immunoassay.
+Additionally, supernatant was used to assess NO production using a commercially available total NO and Nitrate/Nitrite Parameter Assay.
+Intracellular protein was isolated using RIPA buffer and sonication and total protein concentration was determined using the Bio-Rad DC protein assay.
+Thereafter, specific intracellular protein markers (NF-kB p65, p-NF-kB p65, p-eNOS Ser1177, p-eNOS Ser633, p-eNOS Thr495, SOD1, catalase, and t-PA) were measured using capillary electrophoresis immunoassay.
 Intracellular microRNA (miRNA) were determined by first isolating RNA from cells, reverse transcribing RNA into cDNA, and RT-PCR performed with specific primers of interest: miR-21, miR-126, miR-146a, miR-181b, miR-200c, and U6.
-Finally the produictive of reactive oxygen species was assessed using CellRox DeepRed reagent and measured with GEMINI EM microplate reader after 3 hours of MV treatment on HUVECs.
+Finally, the productive of reactive oxygen species was assessed using CellRox Deep Red reagent and measured with GEMINI EM microplate reader after 3 hours of MV treatment on HUVECs(1)

 Though it is not outlined in the study, statistics were performed using Statistica and StatView applicaitons (no programming or coding was involved).
 The details of the statistical tests performed are detailed below: